360macky/case-studies/site/posts/hackbank.md

 ### Publishing the Application

+In both cases I used <a href="https://expo.dev/eas" target="_blank">Expo Application Services</a> (EAS).
+EAS is a service that allows you to build and publish your application in a very simple way.

 #### Google Play Store

 The process of publishing in Google Play Store is very simple.
 I just had to create a Google Play Developer account and upload the APK file.
-I used EAS (Expo Application Services) to create the APK file.
+I used EAS to create the APK file.

 ### App Store

 The process of publishing in App Store is a little more complicated.
 I had to create an Apple Developer account, create an App ID and a Provisioning Profile.
-I used EAS (Expo Application Services) to create the IPA file.
+I used EAS to create the IPA file.

 ### Web

-To publish in web I'm using [Firebase Hosting](https://firebase.google.com/docs/hosting).
+To publish in web I'm using <a href="https://firebase.google.com/docs/hosting">Firebase Hosting</a>.
+Firebase Hosting is a service that allows you to publish static files in a very simple way.

-The following commands are used to deploy:
+The following commands are used to deploy the application in web:

 ```bash
 npm run predeploy